 Located just east of the Cascade Range on Interstate 90, Ellensburg is known as the most centrally located city in the state of Washington.
 It is home to Central Washington University.
 Downtown Ellensburg has many historic buildings to see, most of which were constructed in the late 19th century.
 The Ellensburg Rodeo has been a tradition in the town since 1923, and is the largest rodeo in Washington state.
 Downtown Ellensburg hosts several annual events including the Winterhop Brewfest in January where beers are served from over 21 microbreweries from around the Pacific Northwest in various historic downtown buildings.Read More

-The wind and sun of Kittitas County are a tremendous natural resource for producing clean, renewable energy.
-Set high on a ridge, the Renewable Energy Center provides an up-close look at the facility’s 149 wind turbines, as well as 360 degree views of Mount Rainier, Mount Adams, Mount Hood, and the Columbia River Basin.Read More
+Take a wind turbine tour at the Wild Horse Wind Facility!
+Weather permitting, free guided tours depart daily, from April-Oct 31, from the Renewable Energy Center at 10 a.m. and 2 p.m.
+Set high on a ridge, the Renewable Energy Center provides visitors with an up-close look at the facility’s 149 wind turbines, displays on renewable technology and natural history, and 360 degree views of Mount Rainier, Mount Adams, and the Columbia Basin.Read More